ow-mods/owml/Readme.md

 Manual install:
 1. Download OWML and extract the zip file anywhere you want.
-2. [Download Outer Wilds mods](https://outerwildsmods.com/mods) and put them in the Mods folder, each mod in a separate folder.
+2. [Download Outer Wilds mods](https://outerwildsmods.com/mods) and put them in the `mods` folder, each mod in a separate folder.
 3. Start the game with OWML.Launcher.exe.

 ## For modders